codechangers/godzilla/src/resources/tutorials/examples/soccerGame8a.md

----
-title: Add Blocks
+# 8. Add Blocks

-subtitle: Learn how to create an awesome online soccer game!
-tags: [customize]
-author: jason
----
+Step (1/3) To add blocks to your game.

 ##### 1. Upload an block images to the Assets folder in Repl

 1. Find the downloaded images.
 [Need help?](/tutorials/downloads/)